Goorzhel/beancount_reds_plugins/beancount_reds_plugins/effective_date/README.md

 "Assets:Hold:Insurance" account holds the money for the period in between.

 This plugin automates the process above.
-One can simply enter a single transaction with an `effective_date` metadata field for the posting (not the transaction) that needs to occur later (or earlier).
+One can simply enter a single transaction with an `effective_date` metadata field for the transaction that needs to occur later (or earlier).
 This keeps the source clean and intuitive:

 ````
 2014-12-15 * "Annual Insurance payment for 2015"
+    effective_date: 2015-01-01
     Liabilities:Credit-Card   100 USD
     Expenses:Insurance
-      effective_date: 2015-01-01
 ````
 gets rewritten into:
 ````